 Prospects are selected based solely on Sunday's workout and are listed alphabetically:

-The lone underclassman on this list, LaGrange (Ga.)
+The lone underclassman on the top defensive performers list, LaGrange (Ga.)
 Troup County edge defender King Mwikuta represented the class of 2019 well all afternoon long.
 The rising junior has elected to play linebacker over the last two weekends of competition and has made his fair share of plays despite being perhaps more comfortable as a defensive end.
 Recently telling Scout Alabama, Georgia and Clemson were recruiting him the hardest, Mwikuta's length and ability to redirect makes him among the top 2019 talents in the South.
 He finished his Sunday with a big interception during seven-on-seven competition.

 Scout.com's Michael Clark contributed to this report.